heremaps/msdkui-android/Documentation/Guides/QuickStart.md

 ## How to run the example apps
 If you just want to try out the accompanying examples, please perform the following steps:

-- Include the HERE Mobile SDK 3.15, Premium Edition, and the HERE Mobile SDK UI Kit (MSDKUI): Copy the `HERE-sdk.aar` and the `MSDKUILib-release.aar` to the example's _app/libs_ folder (if not done already, [build the MSDKUILib](ContributionGuide.md#building-the-here-ui-kit-library) via Gradle from folder _MSDKUIKit_ and make sure to copy the `HERE-sdk.aar` also to _MSDKUIKit/libs/_.
+- Include the HERE SDK 3.15, Premium Edition, and the HERE Mobile SDK UI Kit (MSDKUI): Copy the `HERE-sdk.aar` and the `MSDKUILib-release.aar` to the example's _app/libs_ folder (if not done already, [build the MSDKUILib](ContributionGuide.md#building-the-here-ui-kit-library) via Gradle from folder _MSDKUIKit_ and make sure to copy the `HERE-sdk.aar` also to _MSDKUIKit/libs/_.
 Build the framework by executing: `./gradlew clean :MSDKUILib:assembleRelease`).
 - Open the project in Android Studio.
 - Add the credentials for the HERE Mobile SDK to the `AndroidManifest.xml` file:
 ```xml